Bahir Dar Kenema FC

-Bahir Dar Kenema Football Club (Amharic: ባህርዳር ከነማ እግር ኳስ ክለብ) also known as Bahir Dar City, is an Ethiopian football club based in Bahir Dar.
+Bahir Dar Kenema Football Club (Amharic: ባህርዳር ከነማ እግር ኳስ ክለብ) also known as Bahir Dar City, is an Ethiopian professional football club based in Bahir Dar.
 They play in the Ethiopian Premier League, the top division of football in Ethiopia.

 History

 Bahir Dar Kenema was established in 1973 EC in the city of Bahir Dar.

 Bahir Dar enjoyed a good run of form in the 2017–18 season leading Group A of the Ethiopian Higher League with 31 points after the 14th week.

 On July 29, 2018, the club secured promotion to the Ethiopian Premier League for the first time in its history after beating Ethiopian Insurance F.C.
 The win assured them the top spot in group A in the Ethiopian Higher League (second tier) with three games to spare in their 2017–18 season, by virtue securing their spot in the top league the next season.

 On August 6, 2018, the club announced they had extended the contract of Paulos Getachew through the 2018–19 season.